ArupAus/lunchtimepython/Session1/session_1_problems.md

 ```

-**Teacher's pet edition:** Ask the user for an number (n) as well.
+**Bonus points:** Ask the user for an number (n) as well.
 Repeat each char in the given string n times.

 ## Sum